ZigZagT/docker-images/ubuntu-base/README.md

 you may find a mirror near to you on https://launchpad.net/ubuntu/+archivemirrors

-### Change `UID` and `GID` at run time

-If you need to change `UID` and `GID` at container start time rather than with the `USER` command in `Dockerfile`, the `UID` and `GID` environment variables are just for you.

-`UID` and `GID` settings are for runtime only.

-- Upon starting, the container will switch to the arbitrary user and/or group specified by the `UID` and `GID` settings.
-- You can specify either `UID`, or `GUI`, or both, non none.
-The freedom is yours.
-- Note: when using this feature, make sure your container starting has the permission to switch user/group.
-This wouldn't be a problem if you don't use `USER` command in `Dockerfile`.

-The `UID` and `GID` only works with the bundled `ENTRYPOINT`.
-See the [Use Custom `ENTRYPOINT`](#use-custom-entrypoint) section for guides of using custom entrypoint script.

-## Set Niceness via `NICE` environment variable

-You may set the `NICE` environment variable to an integer between `-20` to `19` to adjust the container process niceness.

-Note: setting `NICE` to value lower than `0` would need both `CAP_SYS_NICE` capacity and root priviledge.
-A non-root user can only set `NICE` to a positive value.
-These are limitations posed by Linux kernel.

-This feature needs the bundled `ENTRYPOINT`.
-See the [Use Custom `ENTRYPOINT`](#use-custom-entrypoint) section for guides of using custom entrypoint script.

 ## Use Custom `ENTRYPOINT`

 The `ENTRYPOINT` script buneled with image is used for the features listed above.
 To make everything work with custom `ENTRYPOINT` script, use this command in your `ENTRYPOINT` script for starting the container process: